There’s a race of men that don’t fit in,

 Because we can’t sit still!
 If we are not wandering mountain peaks, we are hiking local trails.
 If we are not hiking trails, we are resting our bodies at home.
 And if we’re not doing any of that, we are twiddling our toes and wondering why we haven’t already sold all of our belongings to trade it for a life on the road.

 So a midsummer road trip was our way of feeding our restlessness.
 And in return, it fed our soul.
 Have you ever felt the need to pack and take to the empty road?
 Everything may not have planned out perfectly, but we experienced moments we would never have experienced otherwise.
 And that makes it all worth it.

 Thank you for stopping by, wild hearts!
-Below are more road trip details — from our stay, to the gear we packed, places we visited, and how we made it all happen — if you’re curious :) You can also find #WildestSWRoadtrip on Instagram for a compilation of photos from this road trip.
+Find the full itinerary for this road trip here, which includes all the details about this trip — from our stay, to the gear we packed, places we visited, and how we made it all happen — if you’re curious :) You can also find #WildestSWRoadtrip on Instagram for a compilation of photos from this road trip.

 Love & Adventure,